 Antioxidants are also an important component of a healthy hair diet.
 In addition to protecting against the aging effects of free radicals, antioxidants also help reduce inflammation which can lead to both temporary and permanent forms of hair loss.

 So, what are the best foods for healthy hair growth?
 Here’s are our top 13 picks:

 As part of a balanced diet, these foods will help your hair grow long and strong, maximizing your growth cycle and minimizing the shedding phase.
 So, making an effort to include as many of these foods in your diet as possible is the best way to support healthy hair growth.

 Remember, the key is to achieve an overall balance in your diet.
 You don’t have to obsess over specific nutrients on a daily basis.

-To include more of these hair-supporting foods in your diet, try adding a green smoothie to your daily routine or enjoy a fresh salad for lunch.
+To include more of these hair-supporting foods in your diet, try adding a protein shake with greens to your daily routine or enjoy a fresh salad for lunch.
 Enjoy whole-grain baked goods versus those made with refined carbohydrates.
 Choose lean proteins over red meat and try to include some plant-based proteins in your diet as well.